timlabs/uscode/United States Code/TITLE 49-TRANSPORTATION/SUBTITLE I-DEPARTMENT OF TRANSPORTATION/CHAPTER 1-ORGANIZATION/CHAPTER 1-ORGANIZATION.md

   * (6) REPORTING OF CRIMINAL VIOLATIONS TO INSPECTOR GENERAL.—If the Director has reasonable grounds to believe that there has been a violation of Federal criminal law, the Director shall report the violation expeditiously to the Inspector General.

-  * (7) ANNUAL REPORTS TO CONGRESS.—Not later than October 1 of each year, the Director shall submit to Congress a report containing—
+  * (7) ANNUAL REPORTS TO CONGRESS.—Not later than November 15 of each year, the Director shall submit to Congress a report containing—

-    * (A) information on the number of submissions of complaints and information received by the Director under paragraph (3)(A)(i) in the preceding 12-month period;
+    * (A) information on the number of submissions of complaints and information received by the Director under paragraph (3)(A)(i) in the preceding fiscal year;

     * (B) summaries of those submissions;

-    * (C) summaries of further investigations and corrective actions recommended in response to the submissions; and
+    * (C) summaries of the resolution of those submissions, including any further investigations and corrective actions recommended in response to the submissions;

-    * (D) summaries of the responses of the Administrator to such recommendations.
+    * (D) summaries of the responses of the Administrator to such recommendations; and

+    * (E) A summary of the activities of the Whistleblower Ombudsman, including—

+      * (i) the number of employee consultations conducted by the Whistleblower Ombudsman in the preceding 12-month period and a summary of such consultations and their resolution (in a de-identified or anonymized form); and

+      * (ii) the number of reported incidents of retaliation during such period and, if applicable, a description of the disposition of such incidents during such period.

+  * (8) WHISTLEBLOWER OMBUDSMAN.—

+    * (A) IN GENERAL.—Within the Office, there shall be established the position of Whistleblower Ombudsman.

+    * (B) OMBUDSMAN QUALIFICATIONS.—The individual selected as Ombudsman shall have knowledge of Federal labor law and demonstrated government experience in human resource management, and conflict resolution.

+    * (C) DUTIES.—The Ombudsman shall carry out the following duties:

+      * (i) Educate Administration employees about prohibitions against materially adverse acts of retaliation and any specific rights or remedies with respect to those retaliatory actions.

+      * (ii) Serve as an independent confidential resource for Administration employees to discuss any specific retaliation allegation and available rights or remedies based on the circumstances, as appropriate.

+      * (iii) Coordinate with Human Resource Management, the Office of Accountability and Whistleblower Protection, the Office of Professional Responsibility, and the Office of the Chief Counsel, as necessary.

+      * (iv) Coordinate with the Office of the Inspector General of the Department of Transportation's Whistleblower Protection Coordinator and the Office of the Special Counsel, as necessary.

+      * (v) Conduct outreach and assist in the development of training within the Agency to mitigate the potential for retaliation and promote timely and appropriate processing of any protected disclosure or allegation of materially adverse acts of retaliation.

 ### §107.
 Federal Transit Administration
 * (a) The Federal Transit Administration is an administration in the Department of Transportation.